mariouhrin/react-hooks-hapi-postgresql/README.md

-# React hooks with hapi and postgresql fullstack app
+# Fullstack app using React hooks, hapi.js as server and postgresql DB

 ## Overview